How to support your child through bedwetting

 Get a little bit of extra help—just in case

-Try using Huggies® DryNites® Pyjama Pants as these help your child gain confidence by reducing anxiety at bedtime, ensuring they get a dry night sleep and wake up happy.
+Try using Huggies® DryNites® Pyjama Pants as these help your child gain confidence by reducing anxiety at bedtime.
+Plus, they are clinically proven for a better night’s sleep - ensuring children get a dry night sleep and wake up happy.
 In a survey, 80% of parents asked agree that Huggies® DryNites® Pyjama Pants help their child sleep better.

 Make your own life easier and washing load lighter by fitting a water-resistant mattress protector and even waterproof covers for duvets and pillows.
 Huggies®DryNites® Bed Mats have a Stick & Stay Put adhesive backsheet which secures it to the mattress for extra security.